komoot/opscommander/README.md

 \<stack name\>-green stack running and assume that this is the live stack that we want to replace.

-For scenarios with multiple apps and layers, it is recommended to use an application tag which indicates the layers/instances it should be deployed to.
+For scenarios with multiple apps and layers, it is recommended to use an application tag which indicates the layers/instances it should be deployed to and check for this tag in your deployment recipe.
 See [this blog post](http://blogs.aws.amazon.com/application-management/post/Tx2FPK7NJS5AQC5/Running-Docker-on-AWS-OpsWorks) for one example of such an approach.

 ##### Options